j0nathanchuang/web_u2_geometry/README.md

 * Don't change any of the HTML/CSS files until you finish correctly implementing `main.js`, you may tinker with these files after and try to make the web page do more things or look better!
 * Get familiar with all of the function descriptions in `main.js`, each one tells you what the function needs to do
 * The `power()` function is already implemented, the reason is that we want you to get familiar with reusing functions that you implemented in other functions
-* Your job is to implement the 9 incompleted functions in `main.js`
+* Your job is to implement the 9 incompleted functions in `main.js` - each function will require usage of at least one of the APIs mentioned above
+* For the 8 functions that calculate area or volume, keep in mind that the user should be able to keep using the same shape and get the correct result in the corret place each time. **Example:** If the user wants to use the square function 10 times, all 10 times should be correct and it should not affect the rectangle section of the web page.

 The end goal is a fully functional web page where the user can work out all of his geometry homework problems correctly.
 Good luck!